 Higher temperatures increase the reaction rate of gaseous SO2 to particulate sulphate conversion but also favour evaporation of particulate ammonium nitrate (Megaritis et al., 2013).
-Also, higher temperatures are expected to affect BVOC emissions (e.g. Pacifico et al., 2012) that would influence SOA concentrations, although this effect has been questioned by more recent evidence (Wang et al., 2018a; Zhao et al., 2019c).
-More generally, climate change will also affect dust concentration levels in the atmosphere (see Section 6.2.2.4) and the occurrence of forest fires, both very large sources of aerosols to the global troposphere (see Section 6.2.1.2.3).
+Also, higher temperatures are expected to affect BVOC emissions (e.g., Pacifico et al., 2012) that would influence SOA concentrations, although this effect has been questioned by more recent evidence (B. Wang et al., 2018; Z. Zhao et al., 2019).
+More generally, climate change will also affect dust concentration levels in the atmosphere (Section 6.2.2.4) and the occurrence of forest fires, both very large sources of aerosols to the global troposphere (Section 6.2.1.2.3).

-Wet deposition constitutes the main sink for atmospheric PM (Allen et al., 2016b; Xu and Lamarque, 2018; Allen et al., 2019b).
+Wet deposition constitutes the main sink for atmospheric PM (R.J.
+Allen et al., 2016, 2019; Xu and Lamarque, 2018).
 In particular, precipitation frequency has a higher effect on PM wet deposition than precipitation intensity (Hou et al., 2018).
-PM is also sensitive to wind speed and atmospheric stability conditions emphasising the importance of stagnation episodes and low planetary boundary layer heights for increasing PM atmospheric concentrations (Porter et al., 2015).
+PM is also sensitive to wind speed and atmospheric stability conditions emphasizing the importance of stagnation episodes and low planetary boundary layer heights for increasing PM atmospheric concentrations (Porter et al., 2015).

-At the global scale, depending on its magnitude, the warming leads either to a small increase in global mean PM concentration levels (ca. 0.21 g m-3 in 2100 for RCP8.5), mainly controlled by sulphate and organic aerosols or a small decrease (-0.06 g m-3 for RCP2.6), Westervelt et al. (2016) and Xu and Lamarque (2018).
-On the other hand, Xu and Lamarque (2018) and Allen et al. (2016c, 2019b) found an increase of aerosol burden and PM surface concentration throughout the 21st Century, attributed to a decrease in wet removal flux despite the overall projected increase in global precipitation, on the ground of an expected shift of future precipitation towards more frequent heavy events.
-Based only on three models, the CMIP6 ensemble shows that for most land areas, there is low agreement between models on the sign of climate change on annual mean PM2.5 (see Figure 6.SM.2 in Supplementary Material).
+At the global scale, depending on its magnitude, the warming leads either to a small increase in global mean PM concentration levels (about 0.21 g m–3 in 2100 for RCP8.5), mainly controlled by sulphate and organic aerosols or a small decrease (–0.06 g m–3 for RCP2.6) Westervelt et al. (2016) and Xu and Lamarque (2018).
+On the other hand, Xu and Lamarque (2018) and R.J.
+Allen et al., 2016, 2019 found an increase of aerosol burden and PM surface concentration throughout the 21st Century, attributed to a decrease in wet-removal flux despite the overall projected increase in global precipitation, on the ground of an expected shift of future precipitation towards more frequent heavy events.
+Based only on three models, the CMIP6 ensemble shows that for most land areas, there is low agreement between models on the sign of climate change on annual mean PM2.5 (Supplementary Material Figure 6.SM.2).

-Due to the typical atmospheric lifetime of PM in the atmosphere, of the order of a few days, most studies dealing with the future PM concentration levels have a regional character and concern mainly Europe (Megaritis et al., 2013; Lacressonnière et al., 2016, 2017; Lemaire et al., 2016; Cholakian et al., 2019), the US (Penrod et al., 2014; Fiore et al., 2015; Gonzalez-Abraham et al., 2015; Shen et al., 2017; He et al., 2018; Nolte et al., 2018), South and East Asia (Jiang et al., 2013; Nguyen et al., 2019) and India (Pommier et al., 2018).
+Due to the typical atmospheric lifetime of PM in the atmosphere, of the order of a few days, most studies dealing with the future PM concentration levels have a regional character and concern mainly Europe (Megaritis et al., 2013; Lacressonnière et al., 2016, 2017; Lemaire et al., 2016; Cholakian et al., 2019), the USA (Penrod et al., 2014; Fiore et al., 2015; Gonzalez-Abraham et al., 2015; Shen et al., 2017; He et al., 2018; Nolte et al., 2018), South and East Asia (Jiang et al., 2013; Nguyen et al., 2019) and India (Pommier et al., 2018).
 No studies are available for other areas of the world.

 Changes in the chemical composition of PM as a result of future climate change can also be an important issue for the effects of PM on human health and the environment, but only a few sparse data are available in the literature on this and the results are, as yet, inconclusive (Im et al., 2012; Jiang et al., 2013; Megaritis et al., 2013; Gonzalez-Abraham et al., 2015; Gao et al., 2018; He et al., 2018; Cholakian et al., 2019).